alexle/alexle.github.com/posts/training-marathon.markdown

 After some research online, I settled on an 18-week training plan by [Hal Higdon][3].
 It didn't take long to figure out which classification I was under - Novice 2.

 The key to this program is the "long slow distance" (LSD) run.
 These build up weekly from 8 to 20 miles, and are meant to be run 30-90 seconds per mile *slower* than your estimated race pace.
+They are the keystone to any training program, since it builds endurance and strength, ability to handle fatigue, and trains your body to burn energy more efficiently.

-As for frequency, Novice 2 breaks down each week into 3 short runs, 1 long run, 1 cross-train day, and 2 rest days.
+Novice 2 breaks down each week as such: 3 short runs, 1 long run, 1 cross-train day, and 2 rest days.
+Not too bad.

-The tricky part was figuring out how to condense 18 weeks into 9.
-I decided to focus on the middle bulk of the training, thus cutting out the short runs at the beginning and the long runs in the end.
+The tricky part, however, was figuring out how to condense 18 weeks into 9.
+I decided to focus on the middle bulk of the training, and cut out the beginning and end weeks.
 My reasoning was that I could tough out the early runs to catch up, and "wing" the longer distances on marathon day.
 Here's my training log and a brief summary of how each week went:

 <style>
 table { align: center; border: 1px solid black; }